The Science of Human Potential

 Research has shown that people at postformal stages of development possess advanced mental, emotional, and relational capacities.
 They perceive the world in more nuanced ways, and have a deeper understanding of themselves.
 They are more effective leaders, better parents, better partners, and better friends.

-The research on postformal development shows that there are specific cognitive, emotional, and relational milestones that must be reached in this growth process.
+The research on postformal development shows that there are specific cognitive, emotional, and relational milestones that must be reached along the journey to postformal consciousness.
 After mapping out these milestones, I realized that there was a cost-effective way to help people meet them - through guided journaling.

-Drawing on my coaching experience and my research in psychology, I developed a series of guided journals to catalyze postformal development.
+Drawing on my coaching experience and my research in psychology, I developed a series of guided journals to build important skills while catalyzing postformal development.
 These journals are designed to take people on specific mental journeys, which mimic therapy and coaching at a fraction of the cost.

-Rather than offering advice or affirmation, my guided journals provide structured opportunities for reflection, integration, and perspective-taking.
+Rather than offering advice or affirmation, my guided journals provide structured opportunities for reflection and integration.
 They are designed to be catalysts for transformation, not just feel-good writing exercises.

 Journal Name |